-Does the poster have: JUST Checking 007

 Does the poster have:

 a picture of the dog?

 a large heading to attract attention?

 the relevant information for contacting the owner?

 a clear description of the dog?

 information about when and where the dog went missing?

 the name of the dog?